Speaker & Headphone Test Online

 How does the blown speaker test work?

 It plays a slow frequency sweep through the most revealing range.
 If your speaker has a torn cone or damaged driver, you will hear buzzing, rattling, or crackling at certain frequencies.
-Clean speakers produce a smooth, consistent tone.
+Healthy speakers produce a smooth, consistent tone.
+If you hear buzzing, try the speaker cleaner.

 Does this work on phones?